Francis Bourke: The quiet country recruit

 At this point, Bourke was not confident of making the grade as a league footballer.
 He was convinced to move to Melbourne for the 1967 season by the prospect of playing a few senior games, enough to make him credentialled to coach country clubs.
 As it proved, Bourke's timing was exquisite.
 He debuted for Richmond as a second rover (to Kevin Bartlett), but after a few games was switched to a wing, forming a brilliant centreline with Dick Clay and Bill Barrot.
 A mobile player with good marking skills, Bourke was part of the experiment by Richmond to use tall players on the wing as part of their long-kicking game plan.
 Within a few years, most men playing on the wing in league football would be of similar physique to Bourke.

 By the end of the season, Bourke's thoughts about returning to the bush had evaporated.
-Richmond won its first premiership in 24 years and the centreline of Bourke-Barrot-Clay was acknowledged as the best in the game and a key reason for the Tigers' success.
+Richmond won its first premiership in 24 years and the centreline of Bourke–Barrot–Clay was acknowledged as the best in the game and a key reason for the Tigers' success.
 The following season, Bourke made his debut for Victoria and finished third in the best and fairest.
-Another flag followed in 1969, then Bourke had his best season in 1970, winning his only best and fairest award.
+Another flag followed in 1969, and then Bourke had his best season in 1970, winning his only best and fairest award.

 "St Francis"

-Bourke's name became a by-word for courage.
+Bourke's name became a byword for courage.
 His persistence was recognised by Richmond when it awarded him the club's "Most Determined" trophy in 1967, 1972, 1977 and 1980.
 Just as he had continued to play after being warned not to when a teenager, Bourke often played with injuries that would have incapacitated others.
-In 1971, in a game against Hawthorn, he unwittingly broke a bone in his leg, but continued to play until the extent of his injury was realised, then managed to walk off the ground.
+In 1971, in a game against Hawthorn, he unwittingly broke a bone in his leg, but he continued to play until the extent of his injury was realised; he then managed to walk off the ground.
 The injury, serious enough to keep him off the field for the next nine games, became essential to the legend of Bourke's determination.
-He was also a great finals player, and received a trophy as best player in Richmond's unsuccessful finals campaign of 1972.
+He was also a great finals player, and he received a trophy as best player in Richmond's unsuccessful finals campaign of 1972.

-Following their thrashing in the 1972 Grand Final, the Tigers decided that the team's defence required bolstering, so Bourke was shifted to half back.
-Going into the 1973 finals, Bourke suffered a severe knee injury that put his career in doubt, yet, despite running with a visible limp, was a stand out in the Grand Final playing on Carlton's matchwinner, Alex Jesaulenko.
-Richmond won back-to-back flags in 1973–1974 and Bourke was one of the team's stars.
+Following their thrashing in the 1972 Grand Final, the Tigers decided that the team's defence required bolstering, so Bourke was shifted to half-back.
+Going into the 1973 finals, Bourke suffered a severe knee injury that put his career in doubt, yet, despite running with a visible limp, he was a stand-out in the Grand Final, playing on Carlton matchwinner Alex Jesaulenko.
+Richmond won back-to-back flags in 1973–1974, and Bourke was one of the team's stars.